 In an interconnected and global world, industries become largely winner-takes-all.
 Once a startup does achieve massive scale, more often than not, it enjoys an unchallenged monopoly position.

-Kenneth co-founded Republic Crypto in 2017, where he serves as Chief Strategy Officer.
-He is also an active angel investor in over 40 companies, and a Partner at Oyster Ventures.
-Kenneth has enjoyed a long career in Silicon Valley: prior to Republic, he led institutional fund products at AngelList, designed an algorithmic investing platform for Hone Capital, was Co-founder & CTO at FreshPay, the first Bitcoin debit card, was on the founding team as Architect & Head of Mobile Engineering at Chartboost, and worked in engineering at Tapulous through its acquisition by Disney.
+Kenneth is a repeat entrepreneur turned venture investor.
+Prior to starting Oyster with Sophie, he co-founded Republic Crypto in 2017, where he served as Chief Strategy Officer.
+He is also an active angel investor in over 70 companies.
+Kenneth has enjoyed a long career in Silicon Valley: he led institutional fund products at AngelList, designed an algorithmic investing platform for Hone Capital, was Co-founder & CTO at FreshPay, the first Bitcoin debit card, was on the founding team as Architect & Head of Mobile Engineering at Chartboost (acquired by Zynga for $250M), and worked in engineering at Tapulous through its acquisition by Disney.